 Domestic Violence is caused by alcohol or drug use.

-Drugs and alcohol are involved in about 50% of cases of reported Family Violence cases.
-The remaining 50% of Family Violence cases are perpetrated by sober and 'clean' abusers.
+Drugs and alcohol are involved in about 50% of cases of reported Relationship Violence cases.
+The remaining 50% of Relationship Violence cases are perpetrated by sober and 'clean' abusers.
 While drugs and alcohol are risk factors and certainly contribute to greater frequency and severity of abuse, they are not the cause of the violence.

 Domestic and Family Violence only happens in certain cultures or communities.